 Statement on Teaching, Learning and Assessment

 The module will be delivered by a series of lectures, tutorials and practical classes.
 The module is delivered entirely by Biomedical Scientists from Ninewells Haematology and Blood Transfusion Service laboratories.
 Practical classes will be delivered by Biomedical Scientists using both university and hospital prepared material.
 Labs will examine blood components in abnormal states including coagulation factor assays.
 Laboratory assessments therefore involve students working individually or collaboratively to develop group skills to gain practical experience of some of the standard types of testing carried out by Biomedical Scientists in Clinical Laboratories.
 Knowledge and understanding in specific theoretical areas are delivered by a variety of subject specialists in lecture and tutorial sessions and is assessed by Examination.
 Problem solving examination questions are designed to enable students, where appropriate, to apply theory to practice using relevant data set exercises.
 Other question styles enables students to integrate relevant information and to express their own analysis as influenced by the breadth and depth of their independent study.
-Note week numbers given for labs are indicative only.
-Special sessions will operate as a two hour tutorial in Feedback week 7 where staff will discuss various past examinations questions and expectations as well as working through some of the problems solving questions.
+Feedback/Feedforward sessions will operate as a two hour tutorial where staff will discuss various past examinations questions and expectations as well as working through some of the problems solving questions.
 As some classes are scheduled in the clinical labs in Ninewells they are scheduled dependent on lab availability.
 Nevertheless the coursework is due for submission two weeks after the scheduled class and feedback returned two weeks later.
 If for whatever reason labs cannot be scheduled until later in the semester it may be necessary to allow submission in week 19 with students receiving feedback two weeks later.

 Teaching and Learning Work Loads